 Parking in Frist Center lots is reserved for those visiting the Frist Center and is available on a first-come, first-served basis.

-The Frist Center parking is accessible from Demonbreun St., 9th and 10th Avenues.
+The Frist Center parking is accessible from Demonbreun St., between 9th and 10th Avenues.
 The Visitor Lot is located adjacent to the south side of the building with the entrance kiosk located near Demonbreun Street.
 When parking in the Frist Center lot, please bring your parking ticket with you inside the building.
 We will provide you with a validated parking ticket when you purchase your ticket, order in the café or make a purchase in the gift shop.
 Rates are posted at the entrance.

 There are accessible parking spaces in the northeast corner of the Frist Center lot, with a barrier-free crosswalk and entry into the Turner Courtyard at the entrance marked with an accessibility sign.